Fiordland National Park

 Fiordland National Park is a national park in the south-west corner of South Island of New Zealand.
-It is the largest of the 13 national parks in New Zealand, with an area covering 12607 km2, and a major part of the Te Wāhipounamu a UNESCO World Heritage Site established in 1990.
-The park is administered by the Department of Conservation (DOC).
+It is the largest of the 13 national parks in New Zealand, with an area of 12607 km2.
+The park occupies almost half of the area of Te Wāhipounamu, a UNESCO World Heritage Site established in 1990, and is administered by the Department of Conservation (DOC).
 The southern ranges of the Southern Alps cover most of Fiordland National Park, combined with the deep glacier-carved valleys.

-The park is a significant refuge for many threatened native animals, ranging from dolphins and bats to reptiles, insects, and endangered species of birds endemic to New Zealand such as the takahē, mohua, kākāpō, and southern brown kiwi.
+The park is a refuge for many threatened native animals, ranging from dolphins and bats to reptiles, insects, and endangered species of birds endemic to New Zealand, such as the takahē, mōhua, kākāpō, and southern brown kiwi.

 History

 Māori history

 One of the earliest settlers on the South Island was the Waitaha people, who are believed to have settled directly on the South Island from Hawaiki on the Uruao canoe.
-Later migrations of Kāti Māmoe from the North Island.
+Later migrations of Kāti Māmoe came from the North Island.
 Similarly, Ngāi Tahu later migrated from the North Island and joined the Kāti Māmoe iwi.
-The Māori history of Fiordland can be traced for more than 1000 years with the creation of Ngāi Tahu.
-Its waterways that make up the fiords were intended to provide havens along its rugged coastline, which had plenty of forests and birds to sustain travellers.
-Fiordland offered many other resources to sustain groups on their expeditions, such as kākāpō and shellfish.
+The Māori history of Fiordland can be traced back more than 600 years with the creation of Ngāi Tahu.
+Its fiords, which are waterways, were intended to provide havens along its rugged coastline, which was rich in forests and birds to sustain travellers.
+Fiordland offered many other resources to maintain groups on their expeditions, such as kākāpō and shellfish.

-In Māori mythology, the fiords are created by the workmanship of Tū Te Rakiwhanoa, who carved indentations into the coastline to make it habitable.
-But habitation in Fiordland has always been thin.
-Although Māori made seasonal visits here to fish, hunt, and collect greenstone from Milford Sound, and tribal groups found sanctuary here, living amid the penguins and seals.
+In Māori mythology, the fiords are created by the craft of Tū Te Rakiwhanoa, who carved indentations into the coastline to make it habitable.
+But habitation in Fiordland has always been thin, although Māori made seasonal visits here to fish, hunt, and collect greenstone from Milford Sound.
+Tribal groups found sanctuary here, living amid the penguins and seals.
 In Māori mythology, a legend named Hine-nui-te-pō created sandflies to keep people from becoming idle in Fiordland to protect people from its "beauty".